 If left for too long in the sun or if exposed to any source of UV for an extended period, the amethyst colour will fade.
 Furthermore, if the stone is exposed to heat for too long, the purple colour is likely to fade.

-With proper care, the stone will last for quite some time.
+With proper care and cleansing of your amethyst crystal, the stone will last for quite some time.
 If it’s properly protected from harsh elements like prolonged exposure to water or sunlight, the colour is unlikely to fade.

 Can Amethyst Be Clear?